- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - Fewer or Milder Cramps, or No Cramps: Oral contraceptive pills can help to lessen menstrual cramps.

-- Other Medical Benefits: Because there is less menstrual bleeding with the use of oral contraceptive pills, girls taking the Pill are less likely to become anemic.
+- Other Medical Benefits: Because there is less menstrual bleeding with the use of oral contraceptive pills, people taking the Pill are less likely to become anemic.
 Oral contraceptive pills also decrease your chance of getting endometrial (lining of the uterus) cancer, ovarian cancer, and ovarian cysts.

 What are the possible side effects of the oral contraceptive pill?

 Most people have no side effects when taking the oral contraceptive pill, but it’s possible to have irregular periods, nausea, headaches, or weight change.
 Each type of oral contraceptive pill can affect a young people differently.